dsor-isr/farol/farol_nav/nav_tools/docs/README.md

 ## Project Description

 This package contains tools to convert msgs between data types.
 Currently, it also houses range-based positioning tools.
-This package has the following highlights
+This package has the following highlights:

 - Convert data in WGS84 from *sensor_msgs::NavSatFix* to data in UTM NED & *farol_msgs::Measurement*
 - Convert state from *auv_msgs::NavigationStatus* to *farol_msgs::mState*